balasuar/slate/source/includes/_landedcostcountries.md

 ```

 **export** system
-The system of export between the source and destination countries specified.
+The system of export classification between the source and destination countries specified.

 **import** system
-The system of import between the source and destination countries specified.
+The system of import classification between the source and destination countries specified.

 **system** string
 The classification system.
 One of: